-3.3 DPIE Feedback (2019 AEMR)
+3.2 DPIE Feedback (2019 AEMR)

 The DPIE provided feedback to HQPL in the letter dated 3 July 2020 requesting additional information for the 2019 AEMR.
-Table 8 outlines the DPIE comments and HQPL responses.
+Table 7 outlines the DPIE comments and HQPL responses.

-Table 8 DPIE Feedback on 2019 AEMR
+Table 7 - DPIE Feedback on 2019 AEMR

 Aspect Document Section/HQPL Response Section 2 - please amend the Introduction to include a map (or maps) which illustrate the regional context, development consent boundary and mining lease boundaries (where relevant).
-Two new figures have been added.
+Two new figures were added in the previous document.
 Figure 1 and 2.
 Section 11.2 - Please revise the Summary of Non-Compliances and Table 30 to include blasting carried out at Karuah Quarry outside the hours authorised by Schedule 3 condition 6(a) of the approval, as reported in Section 6.3 (Table 20).
 The AEMR states that there was a blast conducted on 29 June 2019 - a Saturday.
 This is outside of the consented hours and therefore would be a non-compliance.
 There was no such blast carried out on the Saturday.
 HQPL completed some investigating and it seems that Premier Drill & Blast incorrectly reported the blast on the 28 June as having been conducted on the 29 June.
-This error has been corrected in Section 6.3 of the AEMR.
+That error has been corrected in Section 6.3 of the 2019 AEMR.